alobes5/shortUrl/Readme.md

 ## Mandatory Requirements

-- Design and implement an API for short URL creation
+- Design and implement an API for short URL creation :white_check_mark:
-- Implement forwarding of short URLs to the original ones
+- Implement forwarding of short URLs to the original ones :white_check_mark:
-- There should be some form of persistent storage
+- There should be some form of persistent storage :white_check_mark:
-- The application should be distributed as one or more Docker images
+- The application should be distributed as one or more Docker images :white_check_mark:

 ## Additional Requirements

-- Design and implement an API for gathering different statistics
+- Design and implement an API for gathering different statistics :white_check_mark:

 ## How to run